Deploying Projects with Deploy Keys

 id_ed25519.pub

-file in a text editor and copy its contents. - Paste the copied contents into the Key field on GitHub.
+) in a text editor; copy its contents. - Paste the public key into the Key field on GitHub.

-- Check Allow write access if you need the key to have write permissions (optional).
+- Check Allow write access if needed (optional).

 - Click Add key.